 The debt assignment is initiated when a Gaining Supplier issues a Request for Debt Information Market Message.
 The Losing Supplier will issue the Debt Information Market Message in response, indicating where applicable if the debt is Complex Debt.
 Where the Losing Supplier identifies that the debt is Complex Debt, the Losing Supplier shall keep a record of the reasons why a debt assignment request has been refused on the grounds of Complex Debt to support any follow up action on behalf of the Consumer.

+The Gaining Supplier should issue a separate Request for Debt Information Market Message in relation to each impacted RMP, even in the case of electricity Related Metering Points.

 Where a debt assignment is agreed, the Gaining Supplier will issue a Confirmation of Customer Debt Transfer Market Message.
 Where the Gaining Supplier's Registration becomes Active, then details of the Total Debt Outstanding are transferred to the Gaining Supplier.

 Where a Losing Supplier does not pay the Factored Total Payment in accordance with this Section G, the Losing Supplier may charge interest at LIBOR (for one-month GBP) plus two percentage points (without prejudice to other rights and remedies under this Code).